domain name is relatively short.

 goes to a good hand and brings back thousand times more than what he or she pays for it. so let me sum up

 I would consider any reasonable offer seriously as long as it is not far below my targeted price.
-This listing on E-bay will go on for few months and I am not in any desperate situation to sell it quickly therefore if you are interested, don't wait too long and don't try to bargain too much.
+I am not in any desperate situation to sell it quickly therefore if you are interested, don't wait too long and don't try to bargain too much.

 Please do not hesitate to ask any question you have.
 You can call me directly on my Landline "UK 01772 / 200268" or My Mobile " UK 07834118336".
 If you are calling from outside UK These numbers would be 0441772200268 and 0447834118336.
 Best time to call is between 10:30 to 12:00 am or 10:30 to 12:00 pm.
 Please do not leave any message on my answering machine as I never listen to it.